kel151/1stmilestoneproject/README.md

 ## Testing
 The first step of my testing began by using <a href="http://ami.responsivedesign.is/">Am I Responsive?</a> to deduce whether my project was indeed responsive and compatible across all devices, the results of which can be observed at the beginning of this readme in the responsiveness preview.

-The second stage involved sharing the deployed link with a few friends to double check whether it was actually responsive or not, and this is where I ran into a curious issue.
+The second stage involved sharing the deployed link with a few colleagues and friends to double check whether it was actually responsive or not, and this is where I ran into a curious issue.
 It would seem that the particular shade of pink that I used may appear differently on different devices, and this will probably negatively impact visbility for effected users.
-An example of this is shown below.
+Below you will a screenshot of what how the site appears to me and most users compared to another screenshot of how it appears to a select few.

 This is what most users (myself included) see:
 ![Colour Difference 1](assets/img/colourdiff1.PNG)